 Israel says it will sign deal for Pfizer coronavirus vaccine

-JERUSALEM, Nov 12 (Reuters) - Israel will sign a provisional deal with Pfizer Inc PFE.N on Friday to receive 8 million doses of the drugmaker's still-experimental coronavirus vaccine as of January, the Israeli health minister said.
+JERUSALEM, Nov 12 (Reuters) - Israel will sign a provisional deal with Pfizer Inc PFE.N on Friday to receive 8 million doses of the drugmaker's still-experimental coronavirus vaccine from January, the Israeli health minister said.

 "The supply would begin in January 2021, with the remainder arriving throughout the course of 2021," he said in a statement on Thursday, adding that the order would be for 8 million doses, enough for 4 million people.